Spring 2026 Syllabus

 Greek Gods Human Lives

-*February 2: Last day to drop a class online without a "W" and last day to receive 50% refund for complete withdrawals.*
+*February 4: Last day to drop a class online without a "W" and last day to receive 50% refund on tuition for complete withdrawals.
+No refunds will be issued after this date*

 The Monotheistice Religions of Abraham